OgnyanDD/Software-Technologies/TF13. JAVASCRIPT BLOG BASIC FUNCTIONALITY - EX (BLOG)/README.md

 * New functions and improvements:
   - new parameters have been added to register a new user;
   - the users can attache web images to the articles;
-  - the users can get information about their site profiles;
+  - the users can get information about their profiles;
   - the users can edit and delete articles;
   - etc.
   <br/>